xValenciax/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ## Definitions

-- The newly added Server and its components
+- The added Servers and their components

 ```text
     The second server is to add redundancy to the infrastructure, which in turn resolves